Clinical Optometry (MSc)

 Designed to meet the continuing education and training needs of the modern eye care professional whilst at the same time achieving a higher degree.

-The MSc Clinical Optometry is designed for optometrists in primary, secondary and tertiary settings who wish to advance their knowledge base, and specialist clinical and leadership skills.
+The MSc level Clinical Optometry course is designed for optometrists in primary, secondary and tertiary settings who wish to advance their knowledge base, and specialist clinical and leadership skills.
 You will become actively involved in the advancement of optometry.

 A deliberately wide portfolio of modules is offered in order to recognise the increasing desire for specialist training within optometry, including glaucoma, acute eye care, paediatrics, dry eye, medical retina, clinical teaching and leadership, amongst others.
 Specific programme pathways are suggested for those wishing to focus on certain areas of practice.

-Successful students on this programme will have an advanced standing both clinically and academically, taking them to the forefront of the profession, and enhancing their personal and professional development.
+Successful students on this programme will have an advanced standing both clinically and academically, taking them to the forefront of the profession, and enhancing their personal and professional development

-As the scope of optometric practice varies considerably around the world, interviews may be held with non-UK optometrists, in person or using Skype, to ensure practitioners have the relevant clinical skills required to undertake this course.
+As the scope of optometric practice varies considerably around the world, interviews may be held with non-UK optometrists, in person or using Zoom, to ensure practitioners have the relevant clinical skills required to undertake this course.
 You may be required to have particular clinical skills that will be confirmed through references and interview and/or may need to complete primary care modules prior to completing other modules.

 Find out more about English language requirements.